-- Find out how many employees are currently taking transit to work, how much they are spending each month, and what transportation options they would like to learn more about - Contact goDCgo for free support to administer your survey and evaluate the results
+- Find out how many employees are currently taking transit to work, how much they are spending each month, and what transportation options they would like to learn more about - Contact goDCgo for free support to administer your survey and evaluate the results for transit and vanpool expenses.

-With employer-paid commuter benefits, organizations let employees choose a tax-free subsidy of up to \$265 per month for transit and vanpool expenses.
+Did You Know? \$270 With employer-paid commuter benefits, organizations let employees choose a tax-free subsidy of up to \$270 per month

-Decide how to administer the benefit
+Step 3: Decide how to administer the benefit